tomkealey/zero2prod/README.md

 # Zero to Production in Rust
 <div align="center"><a href="https://zero2prod.com" target="_blank"><img src="https://www.zero2prod.com/assets/img/zero2prod.png" width="75%" /></a></div>

-[Zero To Production In Rust](https://zero2prod.com) is an opinionated introduction to backend development using Rust.

 ## Learning Objectives
 - Navigate and leverage Rust's crates ecosystem
 - Structure your application to make it modular and extensible